 Where: Friends Meeting Hall, 4312 SE Stark, Portland, OR

-Details: Following NW VEG's monthly potluck, we are pleased to welcome The Intrepid Herbivores: Sadie Bowman and Joe Bourguignon as they present their pilot TV episode: a vegan travel guide to Thailand!
+Details: Following NW VEG's monthly potluck, we are pleased to welcome The Intrepid Herbivores, Sadie Bowman and Joe Bourguignon, as they present their pilot TV episode: A Vegan Travel Guide to Thailand!
+Come learn tips on finding good vegan food while traveling abroad, and whet your appetites on the wide range of spectacular vegan food that the world has to offer.
 Click here for more info.

 A Community LivingWell Session at Adventist Medical Center

 Where: Adventist Medical Center Amphitheater, 10123 SE Market St., Portland, OR

 Details: Featuring Dr. Hans Diehl, founder of the Complete Health Improvement Program (CHIP), and Dr. Sarah Winslow of the Adventist Health Medical Group.
 Unlock the power of food and take control of your health and weight!
 Space is limited and reservations are required.
 Please call 503-256-4000 to reserve your spot today.
 Doors open at 6:30pm.

 Where: Youth & Family Link Gym, 907 Douglas St, Longview, WA.